General Frameworks for Conditional Two-Sample Testing: Approach via Conditional Independence Testing

-Having constructed $\mathcal{D}_{\tilde{n}}$ consisting of i.i.d.~random samples drawn from the joint distribution of $(Y,Z,X)$, we can now implement a conditional independence test based on $\mathcal{D}_{\tilde{n}}$, while retaining the same theoretical guarantees for conditional two-sample testing. \Cref{Algorithm: Converting C2ST into CIT} summarizes this procedure, and the following theorem formally establishes its theoretical guarantees.
+Having constructed $\mathcal{D}_{\tilde{n}}$ consisting of~i.i.d.\ random samples drawn from the joint distribution of $(X,Y,Z)$, we can now implement a conditional independence test, as summarized in Algorithm~\ref{Algorithm: Converting CIT into C2ST}, while retaining the theoretical guarantees for conditional two-sample testing.